Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Inability to establish achievable goals can hinder progress.
+- Failure to set realistic goals will hinder progress.

-- Networks that are strong can open doors to new opportunities for employment and advances.
+- The development of strong networks could lead to new opportunities for employment and advances.

-- Overcommitment leads to mistakes as well as burnout and internal discontent.
+- Insufficient commitment can lead to errors as well as burnout and internal discontent.

 - Reduce stress by learning techniques for managing time and learning to delegate unpopular tasks.